 As newspapers scramble to develop new business models and products, four University of Arizona School of Journalism students are helping the Arizona Daily Star find new ways to engage with the community.

-Graduating senior Erin Thomson and senior Phillip Bramwell have created "Tucson Access Guide," a mobile phone news app that gives people with physical disabilities details and reviews of accessibility at restaurants, tourist spots and other destinations.
+Recent graduate Erin Thomson and senior Phillip Bramwell have created "Tucson Access Guide," a mobile phone news app that gives people with physical disabilities details and reviews of accessibility at restaurants, tourist spots and other destinations.

 The four conducted more than 100 interviews with the public to develop and hone their projects.
 In turn, the students hope those citizens will spread the word about the products and continue to be sources for feedback and information.

 "We are getting to a deeper level with people … trying to help the community," said Thomson, who suffered a spinal-cord injury in 2009 that left her in a wheelchair.

 Baier said people thanked them for making the health-care site, saying they were grateful that something like it was going to exist.